json-api/json-api/format/index.md

       "author": "9"
     }
   }],
+  "linked": {
     "people": [{
       "id": "9",
       "name": "@d2h"
     }]
   }
+}
 ```

-NOTE: Given that `"links"` references `"author"` and the url is `"/people/9"`
+NOTE: The linkage between the key under `"links"` (`"author"` in this example)
+and the associated document type (`"people"` in this example) is hardcoded into
-clients should hardcode how to relate that reference to that url.
+the client.
+The client must also hardcode how to relate that reference to a url.

-The related documents are provided as an additional top-level document or document list whose key is a name that represents the document type.

-The linkage between the key under `"links"` and the top-level keys is hardcoded into the client.

 <a id="url-based-json-api"></a>
 ## URL-Based JSON API